stsievert/salmon/docs/source/installation.rst

 Local machine
 -------------

-On your local machine as a developer?
+This process is meant for developers.
 To launch, first download the code.
 It's possible to download `a ZIP file of Salmon's source`_, or if Git is installed, to run this command: